 In relation to "Green Bonds", the Green Bond Framework is aligned with the four core components of the 2021 Green Bond Principles voluntary guidelines published by the International Capital Market Association (the "GBP"): (i) use of proceeds, (ii) process for project selection, (iii) management of proceeds and (iv) reporting.
 It may be further updated or expanded to reflect evolutions in market practices, regulation and in the Issuer's activities.
-The Green Bond Framework sets out categories of Eligible Green Projects (the "Eligible Green Projects that the Issuer might elect to create in the future (each as defined in the Green Bond Framework) which meet a set of Definitions and Technical Eligibility Criteria (as defined in the Green Bond Framework) (the "Eligible Green Projects").
+The Green Bond Framework sets out categories of Eligible Green Projects (the "Eligible Green Project Categories") which have been identified by the Issuer and any other category of Eligible Green Projects that the Issuer might elect to create in the future (each as defined in the Green Bond Framework) which meet a set of Definitions and Technical Eligibility Criteria (as defined in the Green Bond Framework) (the "Eligible Green Projects").